aws-samples/amazon-bedrock-agents-cancer-biomarker-discovery/README.md

      - `GithubLink`: Default repository for the Agent (do not change)
      - `ImageTag`: Tag of the Docker image for Streamlit UI deployment

+> [!NOTE]
-**Note:** Full deployment takes approximately 10-15 minutes.
+> Full deployment takes approximately 10-15 minutes.
 Stack can also be launched in us-east-1 or us-west-2 by clicking launch stack below

 |   Region   | codepipeline.yaml |
 | ---------- | ----------------- |